-Your Weekly Deep Dive into Real Live Criminal Court CaseS guided by New York City Criminal Lawyer Don Murray.
+Your Weekly Dive into Real Live Criminal Court CaseS guided by New York City Criminal Lawyer Don Murray.

 Hi.
 This is Don Murray.
 Here at Criminal Law's Cool!, you can learn about principles of Criminal Law and the real life practice of criminal law using recently decided real life cases I have carefully selected to serve as examples.
 Along the way, I will provide the insight that only an insider to the system can provide, and I will do my best to make a complex system understandable for those without legal experience or training.

 Whether you are interested in a particular topic here, or whether you just want to learn about the actual practice and experience of criminal law in New York City, I hope you will find the articles here of interest.
 On a related note, if you are a high school social studies teacher, click on the following link for some suggestions for new ways to present Fourth Amendment issues.

 Take a long leisurely dive into the world of automobile presumptions using the New York Appellate Division Second Department case of People. v.
 Drayton Archer, decided March 21, 2018.
 Join me on a trip through this home grown (Queens County) case, and you will learn about the automobile presumption, when it applies, how it works in real life, why is it such a powerful tool, and are there any exceptions?
 How better to spend a Saturday night?